Interactive Savings Calculator for Desalination Plants

 Reverse osmosis, as the name suggests, reverses this phenomenon – removing particles from a water source through the use of a membrane.
 This type of filer is most commonly used for desalination in conjunction with a media filtration or ultrafiltration system as a prefilter.

 In reverse osmosis, the semipermeable membrane (which is most commonly made of cellulose acetate) does not allow the water to dissolve the solute; instead, it acts as a barrier that keeps material such as minerals or microorganisms from passing through the filtration system.
 Through this method, you can get purified water that is debris free.
+The membranes are very delicate and need an additional layer of filtration to protect them from debris that can puncture, or biofilm that can contaminate the water.
+Typically, this filtration is done by cartridge filters, but using Filtersafe’s automatic self-cleaning filters instead is both more sustainable and brings significant cost savings to desalination plants.

 Compared to traditional filtration technologies that rely on a screen or filter to remove particles, reverse osmosis (RO) is a pressure-driven separation process that employs a semipermeable membrane and the principles of crossflow filtration.